ymittal/fb-drive/README.md

 # Using FB Face Recognition on Google Drive Pictures
 How many times have you had to go through your albums to find pics of (or with) a specific friend?
 Do you remember those nights when you wanted to put together a quick collage before a friend's birthday but did not have the motivation to sort through your countless pics?

-Same!
-I created this project to solve this real milleniial problem.
+Well, I created this project to solve this real milleniial problem.
 Please note that running the script can take considerable amount of time for a large collection of pictures.
 However, you do not have to wait until all pics have been "classified."
 Interrupt the program (typically by **Ctrl + C**) whenever you wish.

 ## Setup
 Following are the steps needed to run the app: